Is your temper hijacking your life? These tips and techniques can help you get anger under control and express your feelings in healthier ways.

-The emotion of anger is neither good nor bad.
-Like any emotion, it’s conveying a message, telling you that a situation is upsetting, or unjust, or threatening.
-If your kneejerk reaction to anger is to explode, however, that message never has a chance to be conveyed.
+Anger is a normal, healthy emotion, neither good nor bad.
+Like any emotion, it conveys a message, telling you that a situation is upsetting, unjust, or threatening.
+If your knee-jerk reaction to anger is to explode, however, that message never has a chance to be conveyed.
 So, while it’s perfectly normal to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it in a way that harms yourself or others.

 Many people think that anger management is about learning to suppress your anger.
-But never getting angry is not a good goal.
-Anger is normal, and it will come out regardless of how hard you try to tamp it down.
-The true goal of anger management isn’t to suppress feelings of anger but rather to understand the message behind the emotion and express it in a healthy way without losing control.
+But never getting angry is not a healthy goal.
+Anger will come out regardless of how hard you try to tamp it down.
+The true goal of anger management isn’t to suppress feelings of anger, but rather to understand the message behind the emotion and express it in a healthy way without losing control.
 When you do, you’ll not only feel better, you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.

 Mastering the art of anger management takes work, but the more you practice, the easier it will get.
 And the payoff is huge.
 Learning to control your anger and express it appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.

-Anger problems often stem from what you’ve learned as a child.
+Anger problems can stem from what you learned as a child.
 If you watched others in your family scream, hit each other, or throw things, you might think this is how anger is supposed to be expressed.
-Traumatic events and high levels of stress can make you more susceptible to anger as well.

 You have a hard time compromising.
 Is it hard for you to understand other people’s points of view, and even harder to concede a point?
-If you grew up in a family where anger was out of control, you may remember how the angry person got his or her way by being the loudest and most demanding.
+If you grew up in a family where anger was out of control, you may remember how the angry person got their way by being the loudest and most demanding.
 Compromising might bring up scary feelings of failure and vulnerability.

 You view different opinions as a personal challenge.
 Do you believe that your way is always right and get angry when others disagree?
 If you have a strong need to be in control or a fragile ego, you may interpret other perspectives as a challenge to your authority, rather than simply a different way of looking at things.